gadventures/python-api-challenge/README.md

 ## Goal

-We'd like to get a sense of how you work, specifically within areas that are unexplored territory, and if you are able to full-fill the requirements scoped for a project.
+We'd like to get a sense of how you work, specifically within areas that are unexplored territory, and if you are able to fulfill the requirements scoped for a project.

 We're looking for code that is well structured, documented, and testable.